azcpavel/ArduinoJson/_apis/jsonvariant/as.md

 ##### Description

-Get the value of the specified type.
+Converts the variant to the specified type.

 ##### Signatures